itsBuggingMe/Frent/docs/docs/ecf.md

 Components follow composition, allowing for extremely simple code reuse.
 A health component for example can be given to an enemy entity, or a player entity, or a rock.
 There is no need to plan and force behaviors into unmaintainable long complex chains of inheritance.

+Other notable projects that use an ECF are [Monocle](https://github.com/JamesMcMahon/monocle-engine) and Unity.

 ### The Framework:

-Frent takes composition to the next level by removing overheads normally associated with heavy composition (virtual calls, object overhead, garbage collection), and replaces them with the speed advantages of an [ECS](https://github.com/SanderMertens/ecs-faq).
+Frent takes composition to the next level by removing or alleviating overheads normally associated with heavy composition (virtual calls, object overhead, garbage collection), replacing them with the speed advantages of an [ECS](https://github.com/SanderMertens/ecs-faq).
 With Frent, you get the best of all worlds.
 The __intuition__ of OOP programming, __flexibility__ of component oriented programming style, and the __performance__ of an ECS.

+Don't like ECFs anyways?
 Since Frent is powered by an ECS internally, it also exposes a way to directly Query entities in the style of a regular ECS.

-### An editor approach
+### The editor advantage

-Frent is also extremely editor friendly.
+Frent is also easy to make an editor for.
 While generic overloads, `Add<T>`, `Remove<T>`, `Create<T>` do offer the best performance, there are an additional APIs for adding components when the type is not known at compile time.
 This makes it easy to make an editor using Frent, where components can be haphazardly placed together to create new entities - no code required!